 On the side of the main shrine is a depiction of a westerner on a bicycle.
 The bas-relief depicts Dutch artist W. O. J. Nieuwenkamp who explored Bali on his bicycle in 1904.
 I assume that back then, this undertaking was not as life-threatening as it is nowadays.

 As I have seen already in Sangsit, this bas-relief is not the only representation of westerners in Balinese temples.
-Also, at Pura Dalem east of Singaraja, a bas-relief shows a car driven by bearded foreigners held up by an armed gangster of a revolver.
+Also, at Pura Dalem east of Singaraja, a bas-relief shows a car driven by bearded foreigners held up by an armed gangster with a revolver.

 Pura Ulun Danu Bratan